 This first version of the morphological analyser can successfully decompose over 95% of the most frequent words found in the Nunavut’s Hansard and has about the same rate of success with words in Inuktitut Web pages.
 We are actively working at increasing the coverage of the analyser with the addition of missing roots and suffixes, morpho-phonological behaviours of certain suffixes, and phonological rules.

 The decompositions returned by the analyser for any given word typically include the right decomposition at or near the top of the list, and a number of other decompositions which would not normally be considered.
 This is due to several factors, like lexical ambiguity between different roots or suffixes or endings with the same form and behaviour, or missing constraints on what can or must follow or precede a given root, suffix or ending.
 Right now, such constraints are not yet fully implemented.
 We are planning to implement them soon, but the priority is to increase the success rate of the analyser.

-Download a Power Point presentation about the Inuktitut Morphological Analyser given in Iqaluit in February 2005.
+See a Power Point presentation (in PDF format) about the Inuktitut Morphological Analyser given in Iqaluit in February 2005.

 New!
 The Inuktitut Morphological Analyser is now available in compiled code version.